ArttuHer/azure-de-projects/simple-de-project/README.md

 ## Steps

-### Connection from Data Factory to GitHub
+**Create storage account**

-1. First thing to do is to create a storage account and link it to project specific resource group.
+First thing to do is to create a storage account and link it to project specific resource group.
 Azure storage account stores your data objects, such as BLOBs and files, whereas resource group is a logical container for your resources.
 More information can be found from MS documentation page https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal and https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal#what-is-a-resource-group

+**Create container for data**

-2. Create container for your data under storage account.
+Create container for your data under storage account.
 Give it a name and create folders for Bronze and Silver data.
 The following naming convention was used: `<level>_<source_system>_<object>` like bronze_github_contoso_customer

+**Create Azure Data factory**

-3. Create Azure Data factory.
+Create Azure Data factory.
 Give it a name, region and link it to resource group which was created previously.

+**Ingest Bronze data with Data factory to Data Lake**

-4. Ingest data from the source.
+Ingest data from the source.
 In this project we are using a simple pipeline with copy action.
 Define required parameters to ingest data via HTTP as csv-format and store it to Bronze data location.